flashboss/rubia-forums/README.md

 If you want automatically reinstall and redeploy the application in a local acttive wildfly server:

     mvn clean install -P${distribution},production,deploy-jsf

+As the same manner you can deploy the rest application instead of the jsf application using the goal deploy-rest.
+Here a sample:

+    mvn clean install -P${distribution},production,deploy-rest

 to deploy it with the shell command in Wildfly: